Top

 Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

-Parenting Plan Modifications in Collin, Tarrant, and Denton Counties
+Parenting Plan Modifications in Collin, Tarrant, & Denton Counties, TX

 It may be necessary to modify an existing parenting plan.
-This will require filing a modification case at the court in the county where the original parenting plan was ordered or request a transfer to another county if the child has lived in that county for six months or longer.
+This requires filing a modification case at the court in the county where the original parenting plan was ordered or requesting a transfer to another county if the child has lived there for six months or longer.
 Either parent has the right to file a modification.

 How to Amend Your Parenting Plan in Texas

-The initial parenting plan outlines the rights and responsibilities of each parent, including where the child will live, and which parent (or both) has the right to make the important decisions for the child.
+The initial parenting plan outlines the rights & responsibilities of each parent, including where the child will live, & which parent (or both) has the right to make important decisions for the child.
 Every detail is covered in the parenting plan, including the amount of child support one parent will be required to pay the other.
-Material and substantial changes in the circumstances of a parent or child may require a modification of the existing parenting plan, which requires court approval.
+Material & substantial changes in the circumstances of a parent or child may require a modification of the existing parenting plan, which requires court approval.

 Need to Modify Your Parenting Plan?
-Contact us today at (972) 232-7673 to discuss your case and explore your legal options.
+Contact us today at (972) 232-7673 to discuss your case & explore your legal options with a Dallas divorce modification lawyer.

 Qualifications for Parenting Plan Revisions in TX